Alcaro/russian-malware/arlib/sandbox/README.txt

 cloexec is, in theory, easy; just iterate over the file descriptors, fcntl(F_GETFD), close everything with cloexec.
 In practice, which file descriptors are that?
 The only way to list open file descriptors on Linux is /proc/self/fd/, which isn't available.
-We can't ask the broker for a list either, we're probably a fork and the broker doesn't know our PID.
-We can reduce RLIMIT_NOFILE and iterate over them, but that's ugly, I'd rather not.
+We can't ask the broker for a list either; while we can tell it our PID with SOCK_PASSCRED, using it would be a TOCTTOU.
+Another option would be reducing RLIMIT_NOFILE and iterating over them, but that's ugly, I'd rather not.

-However, there is one possibility: Place a process in the sandbox PID namespace, but otherwise unrestricted, and ask it for /proc/getpid()/fd/.
-Since it's in the sandbox namespace, it can't see processes it shouldn't; it can return data about other processes in the sandbox, but that's fine.
+However, there is one possibility: Place a process in the sandbox PID namespace, but otherwise unrestricted (no seccomp, no chroot), and ask it for /proc/getpid()/fd/.
+Since it's in the sandbox namespace, inappropriate PIDs would only leak information about other sandboxed processes.
 (Making this the namespace init, PID 1, would be the easiest solution; as mentioned above, this would also allow it to reap zombies.)

 Killing the other threads is also tricky.
 (Threads aren't implemented yet, but they still need to be considered.)
-There's no syscall to list them, nor is there any obvious way to terminate them - sending SIGKILL terminates the entire process.
+There's no syscall to list them, nor is there any obvious way to terminate them - even with tgkill(), sending SIGKILL terminates the entire process.

-But, again, it's possible: The list can be found in /proc/getpid()/task/ and fetched by the namespace init, and installing a signal handler could cause any recipient thread to terminate itself.
+But, again, it's possible: A list of threads can be found in /proc/getpid()/task/ and fetched by the namespace init, and we could send a custom signal that causes any recipient thread to terminate itself.
 SIGSYS, for example, we already have a SIGSYS handler.
-Signals can be blocked, but only if it can get past seccomp, which it can't.
+Signals can be blocked, but only if sigprocmask() can get past seccomp, which it can't.
 And exec in multithreaded programs at all is rare - even if a multithreaded program wants to exec something, it usually does fork() first, which only clones the calling thread.

+(A complication would be avoiding races between cloexec and open() in another thread; easy to fix, just kill the threads first.
+Another issue is races between clone() and thread killing; to fix that one, repeatedly kill all threads, until they stay dead.
+A third one would be ensuring code isn't unmapped until all threads are gone, which means fiddling with either set_tid_address() or waitpid(); only the former can avoid strange special cases where the thread sends some signal other than SIGCHLD, and race conditions with other waitpid calls.)

-However, it's a lot of effort, and since the sandbox can't specify paths (and it's in a chroot, so no paths exist), it doesn't really accomplish anything.
+However, it's a lot of effort, and it wouldn't accomplish much.
+It makes the chroot unnecessary (ELF .interp can leak file existence, disabling that would be an improvement),

-Removing the need to chroot would be a slight improvement, but won't accomplish much either;
- I would be happy if I could remove CLONE_NEWUSER, but it's also needed for CLONE_NEWPID, which I haven't found a usable replacement for.
+anything. no paths exist in the chroot, so it wouldn't really accomplish anything.
+Even if it wasn't needed, I'd include it anyways, defense in depth.

 Future - Cooperating with ld-linux